MicrosoftDocs/windows-dev-docs/hub/apps/winui/winui3/get-started-winui3-for-uwp.md

 # Get started with WinUI 3 for UWP apps

-WinUI 3 Preview 4 includes new project templates that let you create a Universal Windows Platform (UWP) app with a user interface built entirely on WinUI.
+WinUI 3 - Project Reunion 0.5 Preview includes project templates that let you create a Universal Windows Platform (UWP) app with a user interface built entirely on WinUI.
 When you create apps using these project templates, the entire user interface of your application is implemented using windows, controls, and styles provided by WinUI 3.
 For a complete list of supported WinUI 3 project templates, see [Project templates for WinUI 3](index.md#project-templates-for-winui-3).

+As of the WinUI 3 - Project Reunion 0.5 Preview, WinUI 3 now ships as a part of the Project Reunion package.
+This will slightly change your installation instructions and provide you with more opt-in functionality, but otherwise won't change your experience developing a WinUI 3 app.
+For more on Project Reunion, see [Build Windows apps with Project Reunion (0.5 Preview)](../../project-reunion/index.md)

 ## Prerequisites

-To use the WinUI 3 for UWP project templates described in this article, configure your development computer and [install WinUI 3 Preview 4](index.md#install-winui-3-preview-4).
+To use the WinUI 3 for UWP project templates described in this article, configure your development computer and [install the Project Reunion 0.5 Preview](../../project-reunion/index.md#set-up-your-development-environment).

 ## Create a "WinUI 3 app in UWP" for C#